church social media social networking

 Over the years, I’ve had numerous conversations with church leaders and church communicators – in person, on Twitter, and on Facebook – about church Valentine ideas.
 I’m amazed at all the creative things churches are doing!

-The church Valentine ideas I’ve heard tend to fall into two categories – Valentine social media campaigns designed to point people to the love of God and Valentine events designed to help couples develop loving, Christ-centered relationships.
+The church Valentine ideas I’ve heard tend to fall into two categories.
+The first is Valentine social media campaigns designed to point people to the love of God.
+The second is Valentine events designed to help couples develop loving, Christ-centered relationships.

 11 Church Valentine Ideas for Social Media